moliver28/research-handbook/content/handbook/sales/field-operations/order-processing.md

 ###### Learn More

 Additional resources are available in Highspot.
-Review the Slack Approvals slide deck for step-by-step instructions, or check out this video announcement to see Slack Approvals in action
+Review the Slack Approvals slide deck for step-by-step instructions, or check out this [video announcement](https://gitlab.highspot.com/items/6644cf1179be967698ca92e2) to see Slack Approvals in action!

 #### Approval Requests Submitted via Salesforce Chatter